digitalnomadacademy/academy-2020-february/README.md

 ## Yo Yo
 Welcome to to digital nomad academy.

-Here are the first steps that you need to make to become before you start the academy.
+Here are the first steps that you need to make before you start the academy.

 1. Create github account
 2. Install Discord on your mobile/desktop and join our channel https://discord.gg/NyEKg3j